Deden199/aiassisten/README.md

 - **[byte5](https://byte5.de)**
 - **[OP.GG](https://op.gg)**

+## Task Results

+Task outputs are stored as versions.
+Each version may be previewed at `/versions/{version}/preview`, which returns HTML or JSON suitable for display.

 ## Contributing

 Thank you for considering contributing to the Laravel framework!
 The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).